Awards for Programs that Enhance Learning (APEL)

 How to apply

-Expression of Interest (EOI)
+Stage 1: Expression of Interest (EOI)

 - Application form:

-- applicant details including name, school, faculty, email and team details (if applicable)
+- Applicant details including name, school, faculty, email and team details (if applicable)

-- category of award
+- Application category

-- synopsis (150–200 words)
+- Synopsis (150–200 words)

 - File upload:

-- summary of evidence addressing all four assessment criteria provided in dot point format (maximum one A4 page).
+- Summary of evidence addressing all four assessment criteria provided in dot point format (maximum one A4 page)

-A Shortlisting Committee will appraise expressions of interest according to the published criteria, and will invite eligible applicants to provide a detailed application by 22 July 2022.
+A Shortlisting Committee will appraise expressions of interest according to the published criteria, and will invite eligible applicants to provide a detailed application by 25 July 2025.

 To download previous APEL applications, browse through our Exemplar award application library (staff login required).